welbornprod/todo/README.md

     -D,--debug             : Debug mode, prints extra information.
                              Gives you a look into what's going on behind the scenes.
-    -e FILE,--export FILE  : Export a key's items as JSON.
+    -e FILE,--export FILE  : Export a single key's items as JSON.
                              FILE should be the file name for an existing JSON file, or a new file to be created.
                              If '-' is passed, data will be printed to stdout.
+    -f FILE,--file FILE    : Use this input file instead of todo.lst.
     -h,--help              : Show this help message.
     -i,--important         : Mark item as important (bold/red).
     -I,--unimportant       : Mark item as unimportant.